Your student contribution amount will depend on the subjects you choose to study each year.

 You can find fees owing on your Statement of Liability with due dates and instructions on how to pay.

-Please note: The Higher Education Support Legislation Amendment (Student Loan Sustainability) Bill recently passed in parliament.
-This will result in a loan limit for HECS-HELP loans as well as lower income thresholds for loan repayments.
-To find out more, see Study Assist HECS-HELP
+There are loan limits for HECS-HELP and FEE-HELP loans as we as lower income thresholds for loan repayments.
+To find out more see Study Assist HECS-HELP

 You can also pay your Student Services and Amenities Fee (SSAF) up front through your student account or, if you're eligible, defer payment of the SSAF by applying for SA-HELP assistance.